-Equity Method Investments
+Equity Method Investment

 The Company utilizes the equity method to account for investments when it possesses the ability to exercise significant influence, but not control, over the operating and financial policies of the investee.
 The ability to exercise significant influence is presumed when an investor possesses more than 20.0% of the voting interests of the investee, and conversely, the ability to exercise significant influence is presumed not to exist when an investor possesses 20% or less of the voting interests of the investee.
-These presumptions may be overcome based on specific facts and circumstances that demonstrate an ability to exercise significant influence is restricted or demonstrate an ability to exercise significant influence notwithstanding a smaller voting interest, such as with our 19.2% equity method investment in Claire Holdings, Inc. ("Claire"), due to the Company's seat on the entity's board of directors which provides the Company the ability to exert significant influence.
-In applying the equity method, the Company records the investment at cost and subsequently increases or decreases the carrying amount of the investment by its proportionate share of the net earnings or losses through earnings.
+These presumptions may be overcome based on specific facts and circumstances that demonstrate an ability to exercise significant influence notwithstanding a smaller voting interest, such as with the Company's 19.2% equity method investment in Claire Holdings, Inc. ("Claire"), due to the Company's seat on the entity's board of directors which provides the Company the ability to exert significant influence.
+In applying the equity method, the Company records the investment at cost and subsequently increases or decreases the carrying amount of the investment by its proportionate share of the net earnings or losses.
 The Company records dividends or other equity distributions as reductions in the carrying value of the investment.
-The Company assesses the carrying value of equity method investments on a periodic basis to see if there has been a decline in carrying value that is not temporary.
+The Company assesses the carrying value of equity method investment on a periodic basis to see if there has been a decline in carrying value that is not temporary.
 When deciding whether a decline in carrying value is more than temporary, a number of factors are considered, including the investee's financial condition and business prospects, as well as the Company's investment intentions.